Dans-Droids/chirp-arduino/ChirpinoSing for Arduino/README.md

  * A list of Encoded Identifiers to send. (test identifiers are provided in the examples)
  * an iOS or Android device running a Chirp-enabled app to receive the chirps transmitted

-## Overview
-Chirpino enables Arduinos (and UCL Engduinos) to output chirps as described at developer.chirp.io through attached audio hardware.

 You'll need an Arduino Uno (or a board with an equivalent processor such as the Arduino Ethernet) an Arduino Mega 2560 or an Engduino.
 For sound output you will need a compatible speaker or other device (we have found just connecting an earbud directly to the pins works, although it is likely to be overdriving the earbud), chirp codes from chirp.io (test codes are provided in the examples), and something such as smartphone running a chirp-enabled app to listen out for the chirps emitted.

 ## Installing Chirpino